 How Wearable Technology Increases Work Productivity

 Despite these potential downfalls, wearable technology can increase work productivity in many ways when used correctly.
+They are also relatively easy to purchase replacement parts for on sites like Mobile Mob where you can find products to swap out the straps and bands with.
 Here are four examples of how wearable tech can improve productivity in the workplace.

 1. Boosts Efficiency and Speed